Working with Me

 If you are a prospective PhD student, please apply directly to UT Austin before sending me an email.
 You have two options for applications:

 Please apply to the program whose curriculum most resonates with you.
 It does not matter what your major was in undergrad.
 Please also make sure to put my name down as a professor who you are interested in working with.
+For ECE, this is a direct form option.
+For ME, just put my name down in your Statement of Purpose.
 If the application fee presents a financial hardship, I am happy to discuss with you first about your chances of getting in.

 How I Review Grad School Applications